Frank Salerno: The Shedden massacre

-Salerno then phoned another Bandido Pierre "Carlito" Aragon-who was in Winnipeg at the time-in an intercepted call when he stated: "Yeah, brother, I don't know what the agenda is out there, but...uh...its not to have diner at fuckin's J.C.'s house, that's for sure, ya know what I mean?
-I suggest you call this call this fuckin' Taz [Sandham] fuckin's piece of shit and order him as a Canada Rocker [full patch] to get his fuckin' ass to where you are.
-What is this, a fuckin' joke?"
-Salerno continued on in his profanity-laced rant against Sandham and urged Aragon to steal the assets of the Winnipeg chapter.
-As his baby son Mario was heard crying in the background, Salerno ended his call telling Aragon: "So bro, do the things you were sent to do...People are livid and freakin".
-After hanging up, Salerno kissed his son, said "take care of your mommy" and left for Kellestine's farmhouse.

 As the Toronto chapter entered Kellestine's barn at about 10 pm on 7 April 2006, Sandham shot and killed Luis Raposo.
 At the sound of the shots, both Sinopoli and Kriarakis attempted to flee, but Kellestine shot both of them down with Kriarakis taking a bullet to the abdomen while Sinpoli was shot in the thigh.
 During the same exchange of gunfire, Salerno was also hit by a bullet in his leg.
 As both Sinopoli and Kriarakis complained of the pain caused by their wounds, Salerno told them: "We're bikers.
 We're not the fucking Boy Scouts, so stop your whining".
 Despite the pain caused by the bullet wound in his leg, Salerno refused to complain.
-Several times, Kellestine kicked Salerno in the head and called him a "fucking goof" (an insult that is considered to be the worse insult in the Canadian underworld).
-As Kriarkis said he was sad that he was never see his wife again, Salaerno told him: "You know how the game is played.
-We're not Boy Scouts".
-Salerno was picked up from the floor and placed in a white plastic chair while awaiting for his time to die.
-As he waited to die, Salerno said the Lord's Prayer, asking God to forgive him for his sins and to allow his soul to enter heaven.